Readpato/memotest-game/pseudocode.md

   - If the selected boxes are exactly the same, we are not going to do anything!
 - The color box will light itself up and will stay that way.

-  - A function will take care of this task.

 - Then the process divides itself
 - Two identical color boxes where selected. - The element will remove itself and not be allowed to be selected again - The first selected box variable will be emptied. - The game has to asses if it's the ends game or not.
 (Look below) - The next round begins.
-  -Two different color boxes where selected.
+  - Two different color boxes where selected.
   - The color boxes will revert back to its original hidden color
   - The next round begins.
 - All the boxes are correctly matched.